 His time, however, reflected a less triumphant result: a fourth-place finish that failed to qualify him for the next round.
 And as fate would have it, Mars was forced to retire his junior ski helmet after just a single race.
 That summer our family moved back to San Diego, and just like that whatever shot Mars and I had at developing from a young age into world class alpine racers flew right out the ski lodge window.

-And just like that slalom slope high up in Arctic Valley, I chickened out about going back into the ring to face my next and final opponent.
+Fast forward to the NAS gym, and just like that day on the slalom slopes high up in Arctic Valley, I chickened out about going back into the ring to face my next and final opponent.
 As it turned out, Tony, a 12th-grade bully with a mean streak, was the only other boxer in our division that day.

 At some point before stepping into the ring against Tony, I asked Mars to follow me into the men's locker room.
 When there was no one else around, I pleaded with Mars to take my place in the fight.